 Channels and Channel Lines

-At times the price will tend to move in a channel between a trend line and a line parallel to the trend line.
-The later is called a channel line or a return line.
-When these are identified, they represent a clear exit point for an entry taken in the direction of the current trend.
-Aggressive traders may also use the channel line as an entry point for a trade against the trend, though trading against the trend is not advisable as those trades tend to carry a higher risk and tend to carry a higher failure rate than trades taken in the direction of the trend.
-Another significant signal is the failure of the price to reach the channel line.
-This could precede a break of the trend line and a possible reversal of the trend.
+At times the price will tend to move in a channel between a trend line and a another line that runs parallel to the trend line.
+The later is referred to as a Channel Line or a return line.
+When these are identified, they represent a clear exit point for an posistion that was taken at the trend line; i.e., in the direction of the current trend.
+Aggressive traders may also use the Channel Line as an entry point for a trade against the trend, though trading against the trend is not advisable as those trades tend to carry a higher risk and tend to carry a higher failure rate than trades taken in the direction of the trend.
+Another significant signal is the failure of the price to reach the Channel Line.
+This could precede a break of the trend line and a possible reversal of the trend, though the price may first retest the recently broken trendline.

 Drawing Channel Lines